-- Last revised 11/2/11 --

-The Commission is directed by statute to study the conveyance of real property through a nonprobate transfer by means of a revocable transfer on death (TOD) or beneficiary deed.
-The object of the study is to determine whether legislation establishing a beneficiary deed should be enacted in California.
-The Commission has completed its analysis, including a review of experience in the nine jurisdictions that have enacted revocable TOD deed legislation as well as the legal incidents of this type of instrument.
-The Commission has determined that existing real property donative transfer devices do not serve the same function as the revocable TOD deed.
-Experience with the revocable TOD deed is generally favorable in other jurisdictions.
-After weighing the advantages and disadvantages of the revocable TOD deed, the Commission has concluded that revocable TOD deed legislation would be beneficial in California.
-Legislation introduced to authorize the TOD deed has not been approved by the Legislature.
+The Commission was directed by statute to study the conveyance of real property through a nonprobate transfer by means of a revocable transfer on death (TOD) or beneficiary deed.
+The object of the study was to determine whether legislation establishing a beneficiary deed should be enacted in California.
+The Commission completed its analysis, including a review of experience in the nine jurisdictions that have enacted revocable TOD deed legislation as well as the legal incidents of this type of instrument.
+The Commission determined that existing real property donative transfer devices do not serve the same function as the revocable TOD deed.
+Experience with the revocable TOD deed has been generally favorable in other jurisdictions.
+After weighing the advantages and disadvantages of the revocable TOD deed, the Commission concluded that revocable TOD deed legislation would be beneficial in California.

 Related Material